Attention Deficit Hyperactivity Disorder and Attention Deficit Disorder

 - Has difficulty waiting in line or waiting for a turn

-These symptoms are common in all children at some point.
-Children with ADHD have more severe symptoms that occur more often.
+All children have some of these problems at some point.
+Children with ADHD have more severe symptoms.
+They will also occur more often.

 In adults, these symptoms can cause problems with relationships and work.
-They can make it difficult to do your job well or keep a job.
+They can make it difficult to do a job well or keep a job.

-Certain mental health or behavior problems are more common in those with ADHD.
-Common issues include:
+Other health or behaviors that are more common in those with ADHD include:

 - Oppositional defiant disorder —negative, angry, and defiant behaviors